rsresta07/recblog-backend-nestjs/README.md

-# Kathanika
+# RecBlog

 I started this project as a way to make myself more familiar with the backend side of Full Stack using Nestjs, Postgres and TypeORM.
+Later on _(currently)_ this has become my Final Year Project for BCA.

-The frontend part of this project can be found in [this repo](https://github.com/rsresta07/kathanika-blog-frontend).
+The frontend part of this project can be found in [this repository](https://github.com/rsresta07/kathanika-blog-frontend).

 There may be a lot of things I have made mistake and a lot of things that I may be able to improve.
 I will leave it to future [Rameshwor](https://github.com/rsresta07).

 ## Documentation

-The project uses Nestjs a framework of Nodejs to serve as a backend.
+RecBlog uses Nestjs a framework of Nodejs to serve as a backend.
 Postgres has been used as database and TypeORM for the query.

-There are main three parts in this project Admin _(as this is a personal blog project)_, Posts, and Tags.
+There are main four parts in this project User, Admin, Posts, and Tags.
 Likewise three main tables in database `user`, `post` and `tags`.
 As many-to-many relationship has been used to relate these tables. there are pivot tables as well.

-The user authentication is based on roles and the user _(Admin)_ is always called **SUPER_ADMIN**.
+The user authentication is based on roles and the Admin is called `SUPER_ADMIN`.

 ## Algorithm